 ENG260 (Methods of Literary Study):

 "AESTHETICS AND CAPITALISM" In this literary methods course students learn how to read the relationship between aesthetics and capitalism.
-Students engage with foundational and contemporary accounts to gain an understanding of these concepts.
-They learn how capitalism has influenced aesthetics, and how it continues to do so during our time of "too late capitalism."
-Students also consider whether it is still possible for aesthetics to oppose this system: they do so by engaging with avant-garde works of art and literature.
-Students leave this course with a better understanding of the importance of aesthetics in building systems outside and beyond capitalism. |
+They consider whether it is still possible for aesthetics to oppose the system of capitalism by engaging with avant-garde works of art and literature. |

 |

 "INTRODUCTION TO DISABILITY STUDIES" In this literary methods course students are introduced the field of disability studies.
-Students read foundational and contemporary thinkers of disability, becoming familiar with key concepts in the field.
-They learn how the framework of disability studies can be used to analyze art and literature as well as society more generally.
-They focus on how to theorize the intersectionality of disability: how, for example, disability intersects with gender and with race.
-Students leave this course with a better understanding of how attending to disability can inform political action in working towards a more justly structured world. |
+Students learn how the framework of disability studies can be used to analyze art and literature as well as society more generally. |